nvgbr/Custom-Whisper-Transcribe/README.md

 Once the processing is complete, the script will open the folder containing the output files in your default file explorer.

-## Customization (to be implemented)
+## Planned

-The script includes several configuration options that you can customize to suit your needs.
-These include:
+- [ ] Several configuration options that you can customize to suit your needs.

-Adjusting the silence detection parameters for the audio splitting
+- [ ] Adjusting the silence detection parameters for the audio splitting

-Changing the output file naming conventions
+- [ ] Changing the output file naming conventions
+- [ ] Customizing the output folder
+- [ ] Transcription of other publicly available video/audio sources
+- [ ] ...

 ## Contribution